ekamgrewal/hello-world/README.md

 Hello-World

 ### App Description
-App has a button which changes the color of the text.
+App has a button which changes the color of the customised text.

 ### App Walk-though
 <img src= "https://i.imgur.com/V9bMlbR.gif" width=200><br>